jhedstrom/drupalextension/CONTRIBUTING.md

 - Run `ahoy lint` to check for coding standard violations.
 - Run `ahoy lint-fix` to automatically fix coding standard violations.
+- Run `ahoy docs` to regenerate `STEPS.md` and `README.md` whenever step definitions change.
+CI will fail if these files are out of date.